postyou/Contao-Aggregator/README.md

 Legal-Notes
 ----------------------
 With downloading this package, you accept the terms and conditions of the MIT Licence.
 Also, I do not own any of the used Trademarks in the context of this extension.
-This extension is developed independent from these organisations and do not represent official products by these.
+This extension is developed independent from these organisations and therefore do not represent official products by these.